Soviet rocketry: R-7 Rocket

+The first successful long flight, of 6000 km, was made on 21 August 1957 with the missile reaching the target at Kamchatka.
+Five days later, TASS announced that the Soviet Union had successfully tested the worlds's first intercontinental ballistic missile.

+The R-7 was initially 34 m long, 10.3 m in diameter and weighed 280 MT; it had a single stage with four strap on boosters powered by rocket engines using liquid oxygen (LOX) and kerosene.
+The military version carried a single thermonuclear warhead with a nominal yield of 3 megatons of TNT.

+The limitations of the R-7 pushed the Soviet Union into rapidly developing second-generation missiles and R-7 was phased out of military service by mid 1968.
+While the R-7 turned out to be impractical as a weapon, it became the basis for a series of Soviet expendable space launch vehicles, including Vostok family of launchers, Molniya and Soyuz family of launchers.
+As of 2018, in modified versions (Soyuz-U, Soyuz-FG, and the Soyuz-2 (including the boosterless 2.1v variant), the vehicle is still in service, having launched over 1,840 times.
+The R-7 is also a record holder in terms of longevity, with more than 50 years of service with its various modifications and it has become the world's most reliable space launcher.

 Advances in military systems

 Over the course of the Cold War, the Soviet Union developed an estimated 500 LPRE rocket platforms.
 From 1958 to 1962, the Soviets researched and developed LPRE propelled anti-aircraft missile systems.
 These rockets primarily used nitric acid ratioed with a hypergolic amine for fuel.

 The need for mobile nuclear forces began to increase as the Cold War escalated in the early 1950s.
 The idea of naval launched tactical nuclear weaponry began to take hold.
 By 1950, the USSR had developed submarine launched ballistic missiles.
 These missiles were multi stage, but due to fuel constraints, they could not be launched from underwater.
 The initial missile system used land based armaments.
 The USSR is the only known nation to utilize LPRE fueled engines for its SLBMs.

 In 1982, the Soviets began testing of the RD-170.
 This nitric acid and kerosene propelled rocket was capable of producing more thrust than any engine available.
 The RD-170 had 4 variable thrusters with staged combustion.
 The engine experienced early technical difficulties, and it experienced massive damage as it was shut down in stages.
 To remediate this, Soviet engineers had to reduce its thrust capacity.
 The engine was officially flight tested successfully in 1985.